Do you spend long periods sitting down?

 4. Hip Flexor Stretch plus Glute Activation

 How: From standing, step one foot approx 30cms in front of the other, feet pointing forwards.
 Tuck your pelvis under (pubic bone to belly button) and press your back hip forwards slightly.
 Squeeze your back glute firmly.
 Hold for 30 secs.
-Repeat on other side.
+Repeat on the other side.

 You can repeat this process every hour that you’re sitting.
 I hope that it brings you some relief!